riscv-software-src/riscof/docs/source/installation.rst

 ``spike`` and ``sail`` models.

-.. note:: Custom DUTs can go through the various ``#TODO`` comments to figure out what changes need to be made in the respective python file.
+.. note:: Custom DUTs can go through the various ``#TODO`` comments to figure out what changes need to be made in the respective Python file.

 The configuration of spike we will be using is available in the ``spike/spike_isa.yaml``.
 Modifying this will change the tests applicable for the DUT.
 For now let's leave it as is.
 For more